abondar24/CrackingInterview/README.md

                 [(1,4)(6,8)(2,4)(7,9)(10,15)] -> 11

 ##  List
+- addToEnd - append a new node to the end of list
+- addToMiddle - append a new node to the middle of list
+- findNode - find node by value
+- deleteVal - delete element by value

-- removeDups - Remove duplicates from list without using any tmp buffer
+- removeDuplicates - Remove duplicates from list without using any tmp buffer
+- deleteDuplicates - remove duplicates from linked list
 - kToLast   - Return  k elements from last element in list
-- deleteMiddleNode - Delete any node but not first or last (we don't have access to the first so we don't check for first)
 - sumListsReverse - Each param is a number in reverse : list 7-1-6 is number 617.
 We need to return a list which represents sum of values
 - sumListsStraight - Each param is a number  : list 7-1-6 is number 716.